-The insoluble fiber content in Alsi slows down the release of sugar in the blood and maintaining blood sugar levels in the body.
+The insoluble fiber content in Alsi slows down the release of sugar in the blood and maintains blood sugar levels in the body.
 This fiber in Alsi can actively help to trap glucose and fat in the gut.
 It can moderate and ease the glucose release throughout the body, which effectively reduces sugar spikes.
 These effects have a positive impact on both blood sugar and cholesterol levels.

 Omega -3 fatty acids in alsi/flaxseeds are required to keep the walls of the cell membranes flexible.
 The function of cell membranes is like gatekeepers.
 The allows essential nutrients to come inside a cell and eliminate wastes from the cell.
 Flexible cell membranes can absorb glucose and insulin better than stiffer and less flexible cells.
 So, alsi is very beneficial for people with diabetes type -2 to manage their blood glucose levels.

-Polycystic Ovarian Syndrome or Polycystic Ovarian Disease (PCOS/PCOD) is the major health issues suffered by women all over the world at some point in their life.
+Polycystic Ovarian Syndrome or Polycystic Ovarian Disease (PCOS/PCOD) is the major health issue suffered by women all over the world at some point in their life.
 These ailments happen due to hormonal imbalances in the body.
 Insulin Resistance, Weight gain, Irregular periods, Heavy Bleeding, and Hirsutism are the common symptoms in PCOS and PCOD.
 Diet plays a major role in overcoming symptoms of PCOD and PCOS.

 Studies have shown that Alsi can decrease hot flashes in hormonal imbalance and postmenopausal women.
-It has also shown improvement in mood swings and decrease pain in muscles & joints, chills, and sweating.
+It has also shown improvement in mood swings and decreased pain in muscles & joints, chills, and sweating.
 Bonus point it doesn’t come with side effects like Hormone -Replacement Treatments.

 Alsi/Flaxseeds are proven to be beneficial in reducing pre-menopausal symptoms.
 In Women of menopausal age, the reduced estrogen levels within their bodies can create hot flashes, migraine, rapid heartbeat, back pain, depression, frequent urination, cramps and sleep disturbance.
 Menopausal women are most susceptible to inflammation and infection.
-Adding alsi/flaxseeds in their regular diet will help in counteract these symptoms.
+Adding alsi/flaxseeds to their regular diet will help counteract these symptoms.

 Alsi/Flaxseeds also improve fertility in women.

 The brain controls and coordinates the body.
 It needs large quantities of oxygen supply to perform all the functions efficiently.
 A network of blood vessels and fine capillaries are responsible for maintaining this supply of oxygen.
-The brain uses 20% of the oxygen available to the whole of the body when it as rest and not doing any activity.
+The brain uses 20% of the oxygen available to the whole body when it is rest and not doing any activity.
 Thus, Healthy blood vessels play a very important role in the proper functioning of the brain.

 About 60% of the brain consists of lipids (fats) which make up the lining of the cell membrane of every brain cell.
 The types of fats present in the brain influence its structure and function.
 A diet with the right fats is important in maintaining brain functions in the long run.
 The functional unit of the brain is Neurons.

 Several Neurons are responsible for the transmission of messages to other nerve cells, muscles, and gland cells.
 The transmission of messages along the nerves in the brain relies on fatty insulating myelin sheath around the extended regions of the nerve cells.
-Essential fats are needed to produce these parts of the brain and that fats have to come from the diet.
+Essential fats are needed to produce these parts of the brain and those fats have to come from the diet.

 If the diet lacks essential fatty acids then in the long run it will lead to depression, attention deficit disorder, memory problems, and dementia.
-Alsi is a good source the omega -3 essential fatty acid and when included in the diet restore the brain health by providing necessary building blocks to repair the damage that has been done.
+Alsi is a good source the omega -3 essential fatty acid and when included in the diet restore brain health by providing necessary building blocks to repair the damage that has been done.

 6. Alsi/Flaxseeds and Eye Disease (25)